andrewtwin/ip-aggregator/README.md

   -q, --quiet           Only produce output, no other information.
   -d OUTPUT_DELIMITER, --output-delimiter OUTPUT_DELIMITER
                         Sets the output delimeter, default is a new line.
   -l, --list-classes    List IP classes and exit.
-Classes can be used in filters, supports -m/--mask-type flag.
+Classes can be used in filters, supports
+                        -m/--mask-type flag.
   -f INCLUDE_FILTER, --include-filter INCLUDE_FILTER
                         Filter results to include subnets of a network.
 Multiple filters can be specified.
   -F EXCLUDE_FILTER, --exclude-filter EXCLUDE_FILTER
                         Filter results to exclude subnets of a network.
 Multiple filters can be specified.
   -m {prefix,net,wildcard}, --mask-type {prefix,net,wildcard}
                         Use prefix length (default), net mask, or wildcard mask.
   -S, --sort            Sort the output, ascending order.
   -R, --reverse-sort    Sort the output, decending order.
   -A, --no-aggregate    Don't aggregate subnets.
 Just output valid networks and addresses.
-  -u, --unique          Remove duplicates from the output, ignored if used without -A/--no-aggregate.
+  -u, --unique          Remove duplicates from the output, ignored if used without -A/--no-
+                        aggregate.
   -c, --count           Only output the count of the networks/IPs.
   -V, --version         Print version and licence information and exit